panditpooja/UTP_Ontologies/README.md

 -->

 ## 🤝 Acknowledgements
-This work was supported by the **Systems Engineering Research Center (SERC)**, a UARC at Stevens Institute of Technology.
+This research has been supported by the **Systems Engineering Research Center (SERC)**, a University Affiliated Research Center (UARC) housed at Stevens Institute of Technology.

 ---